How Much Does a Roof Replacement Cost in Florida?

 That means your actual out-of-pocket cost might be much lower than the headline figure.
 Always check your deductible and what your policy covers.

-Q: Does homeowners insurance cover roof replacement in Florida?
+Q: Does homeowners insurance cover roof replacement cost in Florida?

-A: It depends.
-Storm or wind damage is commonly covered (minus your deductible), but wear and tear or age-related degradation typically is not.
-Always read your policy and file quickly after damage.
+Storm or wind damage is commonly covered (minus your deductible), but wear and tear or age-related typically is not.
+Always read the roof policy and file quickly after damage.

 Q: What is the average deductible for roof claims?